 This is the number of times visitors completed your desired action divided by the number of clicks on your call to action.
 If your goal is to have viewers complete an action like signing up for a free trial, try adding a video to your landing page to see if your conversion rate increases.

 Bounce rate and time-on-page

 Before making any drastic changes to a web page, like adding video content, make sure you understand the existing usage patterns and analytics for the page in question.

 You want to be able to clearly measure and understand what happens when you make changes.
 Did the bounce rate go up or down?
 Did time on site increase or decrease?
 If you don’t have a clear picture of where you’re starting from, measuring the effect of your changes is impossible.

 Lights, camera, action.

-But don’t be deterred, because with time and patience you’ll soon be creating high-impact, scroll-stopping video that enhances your brand awareness, drives new visitors to your website and social channels, generates more sales, and encourages repeat business.
+But don’t be deterred, because with time and patience you’ll soon be creating scroll-stopping video that enhances your brand awareness, drives new visitors to your website and social channels, generates more sales and encourages repeat business.

-And, like anything, the more you do it, the more confident you’ll become.
+And, like anything, the more you do video content marketing, the more confident you’ll become.
 Trust us, you’ll soon be wondering what you were worried about.